 History of International Youth Day

 The goal or aim of International Youth Day is to raise awareness of the various issues that the youth face in the world.
 According to the United Nations, the youth are those people aged 15 to 24 years old.
 That is the definition set by the UN but different countries may have different legal or cultural definitions of the term youth.

 It was in 1995 when the General Assembly of the United Nations or simply UN adopted the World Programs of Action for Youth with the intent of making policies and guidelines that will support the youth and give them a brighter future.
 The World Program of Action consists of fifteen priority areas including employment, poverty, hunger, education, health, drug abuse, and environment.
 Aside from these priority areas, International Youth Day wants to increase the quantity and improve the quality of opportunities that are available to the youth when it comes to their participation in society.

 In 2009, the United Nations Economic and Social Council further expanded the 15 priority areas by developing targets and goals and monitor the progress of the youth.
 The priority areas and their expansion paved the way towards the annual theme of International Youth Day.
 Every year, a theme is selected by the UN for the international youth day which they base on the most pressing problems and most immediate issues the youth face in today’s world.

 International Youth Day Background and Events

-Schools also value the youth day especially because most students of schools, colleges, and the universities are the youth.
-Especially in elementary schools, children are made to compete in contests about youth day such as slogan and poster making contests, speech contest, essay writing contest, and more.
+Schools also value the youth day especially because most students of schools, colleges, and universities are the youth.
+Especially in elementary schools, children are made to compete in contests about youth day such as slogan and poster making contests, speech contests, essay writing contests, and more.
 The problems and issues faced by the youth should not only be recognized by the adults but also by the youth themselves.